Dariush Grand Hotel

-The Dariush Grand Hotel (هتل بزرگ داریوش) is a 185-room, €185 million, five-star hotel located on the eastern part of the Iranian Kish Island in the Persian Gulf.
-It is named after Darius I, son-in-law of Cyrus the Great of Iran (Persia).

 Establishment

-Dariush Grand Hotel's architecture is inspired by Persepolis, a symbol of the ancient Persian architecture and the Achaemenid Empire of Iran.
-The hotel was developed by Iranian entrepreneur Hossein Sabet, who also owns and manages several tourist attractions and hotels in the Canary Islands and was designed and Built by [MCI Group Development_Canadian Company] owned by [Rez Okhowat].
-The hotel was completed in 2003 and is owned by a number of companies.
+Dariush Grand Hotel’s architecture is inspired by Persepolis, reflecting elements of ancient Persian architecture and the Achaemenid Empire of Iran.
+The hotel was developed by Iranian entrepreneur Hossein Sabet, who previously owned and managed several tourist attractions and hotels in the Canary Islands.
+The design and construction of the Dariush Grand Hotel were undertaken by MCI Group Development, a UAE‑ and Canada‑based subsidiary of the Lamex Group and the Leandro Iliya Group, founded and owned by Rez Okhowat, with interior design contributions from Shirin Rashidi, founder of SHIARTCO Luxury Interiors.
+The hotel was completed in 2003 and is currently owned by a consortium of companies.

 Management

 On 7 May 2004, it was announced that the Rezidor Hotel Group would manage the Dariush Grand Hotel for ten years, to rebrand the hotel as a Radisson SAS property in the future.
-In 2006, Rezidor and the hotel owner agreed to cancel the contract.
+The hotel was initially managed under a contract with the Rezidor Hotel Group; however, the agreement was later cancelled in 2006.
 The general manager at the time was Sascha Kaiser, a German national.
-It is now owned by Seyed Abdolreza Mousavi, and is run by Hamidreza Makhmalbaf.